BasPieren/controle-alt-delete/README.md

 * [Prettier](https://www.npmjs.com/package/prettier)

 ## Javascript explanation ⚙️
-Here I will explain some of the key elements used in creation of some of the animations.
+Here I will explain some of the general elements used in creation of some of the animations.

 ### ScrollMagic
 ScrollMagic allows you to trigger animations when the user reaches a certain part of the screen.
 Here I use it to fade in every section when the user reaches a `.cad-fade-in` section.